orthopteroid/cdftest/README.md

 best is 2
 ```

-I'm sort of surprised by these results: neither shows the vectorized
+I'm sort of surprised by these results:
-evalutaors as better than the scalar ones.
-Perhaps this is because I hand-wrote
-the vector code and the compiler is simply better than me.
+- the unbatched vector code wins on x86 but the batched scalar code wins on x64
+- the x86 vectorized code beat the x64 vectorized code

+The fastest code is batched scalar code wins on x64.

+I hand wrote all the vector code so probably still have lots to learn.
 Very likely.